lukecui95/SI507_Project3_cpengwei/README.md

 4) Try our Flash app

-See "How to run our Flash app"
+See "How to run my Flash application"

 5) Deactivate